arbor-sim/arbor/doc/morphology.rst

 * Every cable branch has at least two samples, one at either end, which are referred to as the proximal and distal samples of the branch.

-When a morphology spherical root, the root sample defines a special spherical branch.
+For morphologies with a spherical root, the root sample defines a special spherical branch.
 Rules imposed on spherical:
 * samples with parent *root* (i.e. *s.parent==0*) must be a distance of *root.radius* from *root.location*.
 * samples with *root* as parent are the start of a branch, and hence must have at least one child sample.